Kentico/xperience-algolia/README.md

 ![Algolia index preview](/img/index-preview.png)

 This view displays the `objectID` and `ClassName` attributes, plus any other searchable attributes which contained the matching search term.

+## Questions & Support

+See the [Kentico home repository](https://github.com/Kentico/Home/blob/master/README.md) for more information about the product(s) and general advice on submitting questions.